netgen/ezplatform-site-api/docs/reference/configuration.rst

 subtree, available translations and always available flag.
 Otherwise, the siteaccess will be chosen among the siteaccesses that do match the given context.

+Current siteaccess is also a fallback that is used when nothing of the below matches the context.

-In case when multiple siteaccesses match the context, the best matching one will be chosen according to the current siteaccess configured prioritized languages.
-The matching logic will respect the order/priority of the configured prioritized languages for both current and potentially matching siteaccess, resulting in the selection of a siteaccess that can allows one of the current siteaccess prioritized languages at a highest possible position.
+In case when multiple (non current) siteaccesses match the context, the best matching one will be chosen according to the current siteaccess configured prioritized languages.
+The matching logic will respect the order/priority of the configured prioritized languages for both current and potentially matching siteaccess, resulting in the selection of a siteaccess that can allows highest possible language of the current siteaccess at a highest possible position on the matching siteaccess.

 It's possible that matching a siteaccess by the current siteaccess prioritized languages will produce no result.
 In that case all siteaccesses matching the context will be checked, according to